How our medical negligence solicitors can help you

 Our team of medical negligence solicitors acts for clients from across the Newcastle and Hunter region, Sydney, regional NSW and the ACT.

 We’re based in NSW’s second-largest city Newcastle, which is accessible by road and public transport.
+We also have offices in Sydney and Taree.

 Want more information?